Deluxe Catered Camping & Classic Lodges in Grand Canyon, Bryce & Zion

 Day 7: Bryce Canyon National Park / St. George

-Today is ours to explore the canyon as our Expedition Leader guides us on a walk into its maze-like depths.
+We foray into the canyon as our Expedition Leader guides us on a walk into its maze-like depths.
 Rock walls create narrow channels for our wanderings while whimsical hoodoos—rock spires carved eons ago by erosion—rise hundreds of feet into the sky around us.
 The geologic term "hoodoo" was perpetuated by early geologists who thought the towering spires looked like they could cast a spell on onlookers.
-Completing our loop, we leave the red-rock wonders of America’s canyon country behind and return for a final night in St. George.
+At sunset, the hoodoos, arches and fins evoke even more wonder as they turn varying shades of gold, maroon, peach and purple with the sinking rays.
+Completing our loop, we return to spend the night in St. George and leave the red-rock wonders of America’s canyon country behind.

 Day 8: St. George / Depart